FAQ

 Is it safe?

-Certainly, safer than medications or surgery!
+Certainly, safer than some medications or surgery!
 Side effects, if present are rather minor: pinpoint bruising and/or mild soreness around the points.

 Can I combine acupuncture with other therapies?